ogvalt/MSDNet-keras/README.md

 # MSDNet-keras
-Here is my implementation of MSDNet for keras
+This repo is inspired by https://arxiv.org/pdf/1703.09844.pdf

+More details regarding my work is comming soon